natalieagus/50005/docs/OS/02-os-roles.md

 In an operating system, reentrant kernel functions are <span class="orange-bold">crucial</span> for handling multiple processes or threads safely, ensuring that shared resources are not corrupted and system stability is maintained.
 <hr>

+## TTY

+A TTY device, originally short for "teletypewriter," refers to a character-oriented device **interface** used to facilitate text-based input and output between user-space programs and the operating system.
+In contemporary systems, TTY devices encompass physical terminals, virtual consoles, and pseudoterminals.
+Physical terminals include hardware serial interfaces such as `/dev/ttyS0`, while virtual terminals refer to interfaces like `/dev/tty1` through `/dev/tty6`, commonly accessed via keyboard shortcuts on local machines.
+Pseudoterminals, such as those represented by `/dev/pts/*`, are typically used by terminal emulators and remote sessions (e.g., SSH or tmux).

+The TTY subsystem in the kernel is responsible for processing character input and output through these devices.
+It manages buffering, line editing, signal generation (such as Ctrl+C translating to `SIGINT`), and echo functionality via a component called the line discipline.
+When a user program performs a blocking `read()` call on a TTY device, the kernel places the process in a wait queue until sufficient input (e.g., a newline-terminated line) becomes available.
+Input events, typically triggered by keyboard interrupts, are processed by the input subsystem and forwarded to the TTY layer, which then wakes up any blocked processes when their input criteria are satisfied.

+{:.note}
+<span class="orange-bold">Not all processes interact with a TTY.</span> Graphical user interface (GUI) applications, background daemons, and many automated system services operate independently of TTY devices.
+These processes do not rely on text-based standard input or output, and therefore do not require a controlling terminal.
+In fact, processes without an associated TTY cannot receive terminal-generated signals and typically redirect their input and output to other interfaces such as pipes, sockets, or log files.
+This separation allows modern operating systems to support both interactive and non-interactive process models efficiently.

+In summary, TTY devices provide a standardized interface for interactive, text-based communication between the user and the system, primarily used by shell sessions and terminal-based applications.
+However, many user-space processes, particularly those in graphical or headless environments, operate without any reliance on TTY infrastructure.

 [^5]: Interrupt-driven I/O is fine for moving small amounts of data but can produce high overhead when used for bulk data movement such as disk I/O. To solve this problem, direct memory access (DMA) is used.
 After setting up buffers, pointers, and counters for the I/O device, the device controller transfers an entire block of data directly to or from its own buffer storage to memory, with no intervention by the CPU.
 [^6]: The CPU cache is a hardware cache: performing optimization that’s unrelated to the functionality of the software.
 It handles each and every access between CPU cache and main memory as well.
 They need to work fast, too fast to be under software control, and _are entirely built into the hardware._